 - Lay one pork loin between 2 sheets of plastic wrap and pound with the flat side of a meat tenderizer on a stable surface until meat is about ¼ inch thick or less.
 Repeat with remaining pork loins.
 Lay on a plate and refrigerate uncovered at least 30 minutes.

 - Lay out 3 wide shallow dishes and add flour to first dish.
 Season with salt and pepper and combine well.

 - Add eggs to second dish.
 Add milk or water and whisk well.

 - Pour breadcrumbs into third dish.

 - Heat oil in pan until 350 degrees.
 Add butter to oil.
 Ensure you are in a safe and stable area for cooking.

-- While oil is heating, coat each cutlet in flour on both sides, then egg, then breadcrumbs.
+- While oil is heating, press paper towels onto both sides of cutlets to remove any extra moisture.
+Coat each cutlet in flour on both sides, then egg, then breadcrumbs.
 Lay on a baking sheet without overlapping.

 - Gently add one cutlet to oil when heated to 350° and cook on each side until well browned.
 Remove from oil, shake gently, then lay on a rack to cool.
 Do not lay on paper towel.

 - Repeat with remaining cutlets, while keeping cooked cutlets in a warm oven.

 - Serve with lemon slices and fresh chopped parsley.